ppastorino/spanish_lemma_extract/README.md

 Additionally we provide a configuration file to customize de process:

-- Extend the spell checker with a dictorionary
+- Extend the spell checker with a custom dictionary
-- Specify stop words to exlcude meaningless lemmas
+- Specify a stop word list to exlcude meaningless lemmas